t6kke/BadmintonSkillCalculator/README.md

 - Generate some kind of HTML for static website content in case it's interesting for other compeditors.
 - Build self service capability for someone else to work with their own tournaments, upload excel files or data and get status reports.

+### Out of this application scope

+- Build self service capability for someone else to work with their own tournaments, upload excel files or data and get status reports.
+Plan is to build separate web application that executes this code as needed.

 ## For Learning

 I might also write this project, with potentially limited scope, in other languages for learing purpose.